Yogesh0903/Predictive-Modelling-Using-Social-Profile-in-Online-P2P-Lending-Platform-Prosper-Loan/README.md

 - `application.py`: Contains the Python code of a Flask web app.
 - `combined_pipeline_EMI.pkl`, `combined_pipeline_ELA.pkl`, and `combined_pipeline_PROI.pkl`: Contain our trained models for different targets.
 - `static` and `templates`: Folders containing static files and HTML templates for the web app.

+## Conclusion
+- The study provided valuable insights into the predictive power of various borrower, loan, and social-related features in an online P2P lending market.
+Our predictive models showcased the importance of credit risk, loan amount, interest rate, and borrower income in determining the likelihood of loan default.
+By understanding these determinants, stakeholders can make more informed decisions, ultimately improving the efficiency and effectiveness of P2P lending platforms.